 - 255 / 230/ 212

 - or heat all 3 solutions to 250 -300 degrees and switch out sugars

-To make the science activites just boil each solution at a different temperature.
-The first batch we used white sugar, which was heated up to 255 degrees, powdered sugar 230 degrees, and then brown sugar 212 degrees.
+To make the science activities just boil each solution at a different temperature.
+In the first batch, we used white sugar, which was heated up to 255 degrees, powdered sugar at 230 degrees, and then brown sugar at 212 degrees.

 The girls observed each solution as I heated them up one by one.
 As expected, the white sugar and powder sugar solution heated up just fine.
 Consequently, the girls noticed the brown sugar solution would not rise above to 212 degrees and concluded that heavy amounts of molasses were added to the sugar.

 Check out this great website Science of Cooking

 Here is our video on how we made sugar stained glass and our discoveries: